DavidGeeraerts/module_system_SysPrep/README.md

 - Deletes the local user profile used to initiialy log into windows; this is most often the same account used in [unattend.xml](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/update-windows-settings-and-scripts-create-your-own-answer-file-sxs?view=windows-11)

 - Uses both powershell and cmd to properly remove user profile from registry and system.

+- Testing shows that deleting a user and then running APPX package removal works.

 :three: Cleanup Scheduled tasks